HengPan2007/MethSig/README.md

 ### 3\.
 Files containing information of hypermethylated cytosines (HCs)

-A tab-separated values input file (without a header line) containing details of differentially methylated cytosines (DMCs) with following columns (V1 to V11): chr, pos, numC in control, numC + numT in control, numC in tumor, numC + numT in tumor, CpG methylation ratio (tumor
+A tab-separated values input file (without a header line) contains details of differentially methylated cytosines (DMCs) with following columns (V1 to V11): chr, pos, numC in control, numC + numT in control, numC in tumor, numC + numT in tumor, CpG methylation ratio (tumor